 - iwb IWBasic Source Code

 .bo - BSC Intermediate Object

-BO file is a BSC Intermediate Object.
+The BO development files are related to BSC.
+The BO file is a BSC Intermediate Object.
 BSC is a compiler (a synthesis tool) for BSV code.
 BSV provides a high-level of abstraction for hardware design by leveraging atomic transactions, the single most powerful tool for managing complex concurrency.

 Can't open a .bi file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .bi file extension is often given incorrectly!
+The .bi file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 Is it possible that the filename extension is misspelled?

-If you find the information on this page useful, please feel free to link to this page.
+If you find the information on this .bi page useful, please feel free to link to this page.